Skip to main content

 WHAT TO EXPECT

-You will wear a small recording device for up to one month.
+You will wear a small recording device for the nominated time period.
 The device records your heart rhythm either automatically or when you activate it during symptoms.
 Recorded events are reviewed by a cardiologist.

 24-hour Ambulatory Blood